-Home adaptations have a part to play in the increased practice of social prescription.
+Home adaptations, such as domestic lifts, have a part to play in the increased practice of social prescription.
 Also referred to as personalised care or community referral, social prescription is designed to help elderly or disabled people access a range of local, non-clinical services.
 It is also there to enable an individual to take greater control of their health and wellbeing in a holistic way, whether those needs are social, emotional, or practical.

 A GP or healthcare professional can refer a patient to a Link Worker who will provide advice based on each person’s specific needs.
 This is referred to as ‘co-producing’ a ‘social prescription’.
 Services include practical advice on home adaptations, healthy living and lifestyle advice.
 A Link Worker can also refer individuals to an Occupational Therapist for advice on home adaptions such as a home lift – via a local authority or The Royal College of Occupational Therapists.

 According to Health Education England (HEE), social prescribing can lead to a range of positive health and wellbeing outcomes, such as improved quality of life and emotional wellbeing.
 By 2023, all GPs in England will be able to refer patients to community activities and voluntary services – with the aim of reducing pressures on the NHS and social care.